Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ### NQP

 The acronym for NQP is Not Quite Perl.
-It feels that this could stay, or maybe officially document that NQP doesn't stand for anything anymore, or find a backcronym for it, such as "Not Quite Peanuts" or "Not Quite Pottery".
+It feels that this could stay, or maybe officially document that NQP doesn't stand for anything anymore.

 ## Documentation changes